mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/The Dead and the Doomed.md

 Listen to Me.
 Once per session, you can interrupt a fight between people by shouting at them to listen to you.
 This counts as compel on the combatants, and they get a [[fate point]] if they listen to you.

 Here's the Plan....
-When you [[create advantage]] with Leadership by coming up with a complex tactical plan in advance, the plan starts with two free invokes on it, usable by anyone who was part of the plan.
+When you [[Create Advantage]] with Leadership by coming up with a complex tactical plan in advance, the plan starts with two free invokes on it, usable by anyone who was part of the plan.

 ## Motivation